wangziqi2013/wangziqi2013.github.io/_posts/2021-09-09-catalyzer.markdown

 for I/O using one of the I/O connections, their states will transit to "active", after I/O connection is performed lazily.

+The paper also proposes a new OS primitive, sfork() (which stands for "sandbox fork()"), which has the same high-level behavior of fork(), i.e., creating a new process using an existing one as the template, sharing the address space as well as file handlers, but differs significantly from fork() in certain semantics.
+The paper argues that although fork() is generally useful for reducing the latency of serverless, as it can just hot-copy an existing VMM instance and use it to fulfill an incoming request, the fact that fork() does not work for multi-threaded applications and that the process will still share opened files can defeat the purpose of VMM (e.g., isolation).